 Idsinga doubts the accuracy of the FATCA report.
 Talking to interest groups, those involved in the Netherlands, and the CBS figures, Idsinga suspects that we should not be talking about some 95 people affected but rather 40 to 50 thousand.

-Hoekstra does not want to conduct an investigation into this and is sailing on the compass of the banks with possible major financial consequences for the victims but also for the banks and financial institutions if it turns out that the target group has not been properly mapped out.
+Hoekstra does not want to investigate this and is sailing on the compass of the banks with possible major financial consequences for the victims but also for the banks and financial institutions if it turns out that the target group has not been properly mapped out.

 Secretary of State Vijlbrief outlines it clearly: “There is no music in changing tax rules from the U.S. government.”